Open Bible Data Home About News OET Key

 בִּצְבָא֔וֹת א֖וֹ בְּאַיְל֣וֹת הַשָּׂדֶ֑ה

-Here, the woman is using the possessive form to indicate that female gazelles and does live in the field and therefore are wild rather than domesticated animals.
+Here the woman is using the possessive form to describe the female gazelles and does that are characterized as being of the field and therefore are wild animals.
 If your language would not use the possessive form for this, you could explain the meaning of the phrase of the field in your translation.
-Alternate translation: “by the wild female gazelles and does” or “by the wild female gazelles or the wild does” or “by the female gazelles or the does that live in the wild”
+Alternate translation: [by the wild female gazelles and does] or [by the wild female gazelles or the wild does] or [by the female gazelles or the does that live in the wild]

 Note 5 topic: translate-unknown

-A gazelle is an animal that is a small antelope and looks like a deer, moves quickly like a deer, and is very similar in size to a deer.
-If your readers would not be familiar with this type of animal, you could use the name of something similar in your area or if you do not have two deer-like animals in your area or if your language does not have two different words for deer-like animals you could combine the terms female gazelles and does into one term.
-Alternate translation: “by the female deer of” or “by the female gazelles of”
+A gazelle is a small type of antelope, that looks and moves like a deer and is similar in size.
+If your readers would not be familiar with this type of animal, you could use the name of a similar animal in your area, or you could use a more general term.
+Alternate translation: [by the female antelopes]

 Note 6 topic: figures-of-speech / explicit